Alexandre-Antonin Taché: Bishop

 In 1847 the Holy See created the Diocese of Saint Boniface, and named Provencher its first bishop.
-In June 1850, Taché was named titular bishop of Arathia and Provencher's coadjutor bishop, when he was still only 27 years old.
-He did not receive the news of his appointment, however, until January 1851.
+In June 1850, Taché was named titular bishop of Arathia and Provencher's coadjutor bishop, when he was still only 27 years old; he did not receive the news of his appointment, until January 1851.
 He was consecrated a bishop on 23 November 1851 in Marseille, France, by St. Eugene de Mazenod, founder of the Missionary Oblates.
 Provencher died on 7 June 1853, and Taché automatically succeeded him as the Bishop of St. Boniface.

 The following years saw Taché serving a widespread region of which about half of the population were Catholics.
+He worked with a number of groups including the Saulteaux, Crees, Athabaskans and Chippeways.
 He was involved in the difficult years when the Territories were absorbed into Canada.
 He also traveled to Europe, where he sought assistance from his congregation, funds and volunteers.
 The most prominent were Constantine Scollen and Emile Petitot who went to Canada with him in 1862.
 In the unrest among the Métis people in the political process, he was called upon by the federal government to act as its representative to avoid the possibility of a civil war.
 He was even called back by them from Rome in 1870, where he was participating in the First Vatican Council, to reach out to Métis leaders who were leading a rebellion against the Canadian government.
 However, the Oblate policy of encouraging Catholic families to settle in the homeland of the Metis and First Nations peoples meant that he had little influence and he was unable to prevent the Riel Rebellion of 1885.

 In September 1871, the Holy See raised the status of the diocese to that of archdiocese, and Taché became the first Archbishop of St. Boniface.
-He was keen to encourage Catholic families to settle in the North West and from 1872 used Fr Albert Lacombe as a recruiter of families from Eastern Canada and the United States and later Europe.
+He was keen to encourage Catholic families to settle in the North West and from 1872 used Fr Albert Lacombe and Fr Doucet as a recruiter of families from Eastern Canada and the United States and later Europe.

+Taché regarded Manitoba as a sister province of Quebec, and promoted French Canadian immigration and the linguistic and educational rights of French-speaking Catholics in the Northwest.
+Taché was involved in the controversy surrounding the suppression of French as an official language and the abolition of confessional schools in Manitoba and he wrote many pamphlets and letters denouncing this legislation.

 Taché died in Saint Boniface on 22 June 1894, following 15 years of declining health, and was buried in the St. Boniface Cathedral Cemetery.
 Named in his honour are the Rural Municipality of Taché, Tache Hall at the University of Manitoba, a cairn in La Verendrye Park in Winnipeg, and Tache Avenue in Saint Boniface.